grueneschweiz/wp-raisenow-community-plugin/README.md

 ## Description ##

+Integrating the LEMA or TAMARO widget from [RaiseNow](https://raisenow.com/) could not be easier:
+1) Install this plugin
+1) Enter the API-key provided from RaiseNow in WordPress under `Settings` > `Online donations`
-Integrating the LEMA or TAMARO widget from [RaiseNow](https://raisenow.com/) could not be easier: Just install this plugin, edit the page where you want the donation form to appear, click the **Insert donation form** button and enter the API-key provided from RaiseNow.
+1) Edit the page where you want the donation form to appear, click the **Insert donation form** button and enter the amounts of your desire.
 That's it!

+You may leave amount fields blank to reduce the number of choices.

-You may want to **configure** the widgets style or inject some custom javascript?
+Do you want to **configure** the widgets style or inject some custom javascript?
 Just head over to the settings panel, the options page is waiting for you.

 **IMPORTANT:** You'll need to get a contract with [RaiseNow](https://raisenow.com/), before you can use this plugin.
 Once you've got the contract signed, [RaiseNow](https://raisenow.com/) will provide you your API-Key.

 ## Installation ##